irenelam22/TinySearchEngine/indexer/DESIGN.md

 4. Create an index file from a simple, closed set of cross-linked web pages using `indexer`, in which some page(s) are mentioned multiple times within a page, and multiple times across the set of pages.

-Compare the result with the index file created using `indextest`.
+Compare the result with the respective index file from Professor Zhou.
 Sort the two and compare the files to ensure that the `indexer` created a proper `index` file.

 5. Point the indexer at a page in that site, and explore at depths 0, 1, 2, 3, 4, 5.
-Verify that the files created match expectations using `indextest`.
+Verify that the files created match expectations using Professor Zhou's files.

 6. Point the indexer at our Wikipedia playground.
 Explore at depths 0, 1, 2.
-Verify that the files created match expectations using `indextest`.
+Verify that the files created match expectations using Professor Zhou's files.

 7. More tests as needed!